camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backups.md

 If you have direct access to the broker, for example in a bare-metal setup, you can do this by creating a tarball like this: `tar caf backup.tar.gz data/`.

-You may also use filesystem snapshots or [kubernetes volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) if that fits your environment better
+You may also use filesystem snapshots or [Kubernetes volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) if that fits your environment better

 2. Double-check that your tool of choice supports symbolic and hard links.